-- 1. Novice English Equitation and Novice English Pleasure classes are offered during the Gaited/Saddle Seat session on Wednesday afternoon at approximately 4:30pm.
+- 1. Novice English Equitation and Novice English Pleasure classes are offered during the Gaited/Saddle Seat session.
 Following Gaited/Saddle Seat showmanship classes, the Novice English Equitation and Pleasure classes will alternate between the Cloverleaf classes.
 Hunt seat riders, saddle seat riders, and English attire gaited riders will compete together in the novice classes unless entries warrant dividing the class respective to division.
 Riders should refer to the rules in their respective division and type of horse for the Equitation and Pleasure classes showing at the walk and trot gaits (extended gait if a non-trotting horse).
 Novice Equitation will follow rules for Cloverleaf Equitation.
 At the discretion of the judge, Equitation class competitors may be required to complete a pattern which will be posted on the internet approximately one week prior to the horse show.
 Refer to the respective division rules for guidance on rider attire, tack, and specifics of the classes.
-Note: Novice hunt seat youth will be best suited to the Junior and Senior Hunt Seat Showmanship classes offered Thurs morning starting at 8am. - 2.
-Novice Western Pleasure and Novice Western Horsemanship classes are offered during the Stock Seat session on Friday morning starting at 8:00am.
+Note: Novice hunt seat youth will be best suited to the Junior and Senior Hunt Seat Showmanship classes. - 2.
+Novice Western Pleasure and Novice Western Horsemanship classes are offered during the Stock Seat session.
 Following showmanship classes, the Novice Western Pleasure and Novice Western Horsemanship classes will alternate between the Cloverleaf classes.
 Western stock seat, ranch, and western gaited riders will compete together in the novice classes unless entries warrant dividing the class respective to division.
 Riders will be asked to show their horse at the walk and jog (extended gait if non-trotting horse) gaits but the judge has the option to ask riders to "extend the jog" to ideally show a lengthening of stride rather than a real increase in speed.
 At the discretion of the judge, Horsemanship class competitors may be required to complete a pattern which will be posted on the internet approximately one week prior to the horse show.
 Refer to the respective division rules for guidance on rider attire, tack, and specifics of the classes.

-2021 Georgia 4-H State Horse Show Herdsman Award
+2022 Georgia 4-H State Horse Show Herdsman Award

-The 2021 State Horse Show Herdsmen Theme will be "Where Dreams Come True!"
+The 2022 State Horse Show Herdsmen Theme will be "Stirrup Some Fun!".
 Counties must adhere to the theme and decorate accordingly.

-County exhibits will have the option to be judged Wednesday, June 9 or Thursday, June 10.
+County exhibits will have the option to be judged Wednesday, June 8 or Thursday, June 9.
 Counties will be judged between 12 noon and 6 pm on the preferred date.
 It is up to the discretion of the county what day they prefer to be judged.
 IMPORTANT: Only one day may be chosen among the two provided.
 Judges will be selected by management and will work independently of each other in evaluating the exhibits.

-Each county wishing to compete must fill out the 2021 State 4-H Horse Show Herdsmen Entry Form.
-The deadline to submit your county's Herdsmen Entry Form is May 10, 2021.
+Each county wishing to compete must fill out the 2022 State 4-H Horse Show Herdsmen Entry Form.
+The deadline to submit your county's Herdsmen Entry Form is May 20, 2022.
 Please submit this entry form with the rest of your county's Horse Show forms.